jeffreyvr/wp-meta-box/README.md

 ]);
 ```

+## Known limitations
-Not supported within the repeater as of now: `wp-editor`
+* Not supported within the repeater as of now: `wp-editor`.
+* Repeater field breaks in the taxonomy edit screen.

 ## Contributors
 * [Jeffrey van Rossum](https://github.com/jeffreyvr)